telemetryjet/telemetryjet-website/README.md

 ## Getting Started

-The website is built in Javascript with Next.js and React.
+The website is built with Hugo.
 The site is compiled to static HTML and served via Netlify.

-Development workflow follows typical Node.js tasks; we recommend `yarn` as the package manager of choice.
+Development workflow follows typical Hugo tasks.

 ## Run Development Server

-To run a development server, use `yarn start`.
-This will start the Next.js dev server locally.
+To run a development server, use `hugo serve`.
+This will start the Hugo dev server locally.

 ## Build Static Site

-To build and export the site to static HTML, use `yarn build && yarn export`.
-This will build the static site to the `out/` directory as HTML.
+To build and export the site to static HTML, use `hugo`.
+This will build the static site to the `public/` directory as HTML.
 These files should not be uploaded to git; they are ignored and will be built by Netlify when a release is merged into the master branch.